BRutan/XMLWorkbookGenerator/README.md

 # Important Notes:

-o	After FinishSheet() has been called, one cannot write to a previously generated sheet.
+o	After FinishSheet() has been called, one cannot write to the previously generated ActiveSheet.

 o	Write operations check if provided row and column are out of bounds, and will throw a NonFatal exception if either are.
 The maximum (row, column) is (1048576, 16384) for XLSX workbooks.